PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

     {Introduction to the particular difficulties introduced with horizontal symmetry over any other kind}

-    -->    {The (set of) mid-sagittal plane(s) as normal to the horizontal axis}
+    -->    {The (set of) sagittal plane(s) as normal to the horizontal axis}

     {Anatomical symmetry across the "midline," or whatever terminology}

     -->    Terminology: Line of bi-lateral symmetry (from Battison), or plane of horizontal symmetry, or plane of bisection, or other.
-Which one of these is the clearest/simplest?
-Is there a term used more often in sign language linguistics or sign language teaching?
-This cannot be referred to as the mid-sagittal plane, as it must specifically be horizontally central to the body (meanwhile a generic mid-sagittal plane can still be described to either side of the body, depending on the reference point of origin).
+Specifically the **mid-sagittal** plane.

     {Why the discrepancy?
 Difficulties in articulation mechanisms}